cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-imageLoader.md

       if (oReq.readyState === 4) {
         if (oReq.status == 200) {
-          // Request succeeded, Create an image object (logic omitted) const image = createImageObject(oReq.response);
+          // Request succeeded, Create an image object (logic omitted)
+          // This may require decoding the image into raw pixel data, determining
+          // rows/cols, pixel spacing, etc.
+          const image = createImageObject(oReq.response);

           // Return the image object by resolving the Promise